manorrock/azure-examples/tools/gwg/README.md

 ## Direct only

-To only run a snippet when it is the original Markdown and not coming in through an include use the following:
+To only run a snippet when it is in the original Markdown and not coming in through workflow.include use the following:

 ```
 <!-- workflow.directOnly()